ataias/zap/README.md

 # zap

+> **Work in progress** -- the API is not yet stable and may change.

 A CLI argument parsing library for Zig that uses compile-time reflection to turn struct definitions into fully featured command-line interfaces.
 No macros, no code generation, no runtime overhead -- just define a struct and `zap.run` it.

-Tracks Zig `master`.
 Zero dependencies beyond the Zig standard library.

 ## Quick start